 Creating the Education We Want for Our Children

-In the last four years we have begun a Forest Kindergarten program – the only public school program of its kind in the U.S. Our kindergarten teacher is certified as a Level 3 Forest Practitioner.
-Last year, ten of our staff took Forest School STEAM (science, technology, engineering, art, and math) training from the University of San Diego.
+In the last six years, we have begun a Forest Kindergarten program – the only public school program of its kind in the U.S. Our kindergarten teacher is certified as a Level 3 Forest Practitioner.
+Many of our staff took Forest School STEAM (science, technology, engineering, art, and math) training from the University of San Diego.
 This year-long practicum will allow us to continue to blend outdoor learning with rigorous academic standards for all our students.

 After years of renting in Arcata, we are ready to build a school site that reflects our vision and facilitates our mission.
 We've purchased 4.5 acres in McKinleyville that borders the Hammond Trail.
 We plan to create a school that looks more like a community than an institution; one that has learning spaces both inside and outside, that facilitates learning experiences in the community as well as the classroom, and that provides spaces for whole-group and small group work.
 We envision spaces designed for mixed-age groups to work and play together, along with science labs, a library, and kitchen classrooms.
 Gardens, food forests, and natural play spaces are as important to us as classrooms and computer labs.
 Raising animals, restoring habitats, and working on community projects are part of our planned curriculum.
 We plan to create a school that is net-zero, that generates all the energy that it uses, and that uses the idea of a tree as its model by generating its own power, creating habitat, storing water, and improving the community.
 This site will provide healthy spaces for kids to learn both inside and out and will blur the lines between inside and outside, school and community.
 We will continue to create spaces for the kinds of learning and teaching that we aspire to (sustainable, project-based, community-minded, college-bound.)